decretist/Dissertation/Chapter3/chapter3.md

 ### Gratian's teaching career

 Evidence concerning Gratian's career as a teacher of canon law is contradictory.
-On the one hand, most medieval and modern readers of the *Decretum* have seen it as a teaching text, both in the sense that its intended use (or at least one of its intended uses) was as an introductory textbook, and also in the sense that it reflected the author's experience as a classroom teacher.
-On the other hand, Gratian's personal obscurity is so profound --- Stephan Kuttner compared Gratian to the anonymous builders of Gothic cathedrals --- as to suggest a short, or even no, teaching career.[^2][^3]
+Most medieval and modern readers of the *Decretum* have seen it as a teaching text, both in the sense that its intended use (or at least one of its intended uses) was as an introductory textbook, and also in the sense that it reflected the author's experience as a classroom teacher.
+On the one hand, the early manuscript tradition for the *Decretum* displays enough variation, even among the first-recension manuscripts Aa, Bc, Fd, and P, to suggest that the text developed continuously over the span of, and in parallel with, a relatively long teaching career --- almost certainly a decade or more.
+On the other hand, Gratian's personal obscurity is so profound --- Stephan Kuttner compared Gratian to the anonymous builders of Gothic cathedrals[^2] --- as to suggest a short, or even no, teaching career.[^3]

 [^2]: "He is one of those deeply admirable men of pious modesty, like the builders of the medieval cathedrals, whose person is hidden